-One day, a 30 something, very civilized-looking friend of a friend, Joseph Seaman, who lived near Philadelphia’s Rittenhouse Square in an elegant house, asked me if I thought he should audition for WFLN; he knew a lot about classical music.
-Or as he put it “What…what about my….(yelling) MOTHERFUCK…SON OF A BITCH…trying out to be a….SHIT SHIT…announcer? ” I thought he was putting me on.
+One day, a 30-something, very civilized-looking friend of a friend, Joseph Seaman, who lived near Philadelphia’s Rittenhouse Square in an elegant house, asked me if I thought he should audition for WFLN; he knew a lot about classical music.
+Or as he put it, “What…what about my…(yelling) MOTHERFUCK…SON OF A BITCH…trying out to be a…SHIT SHIT…announcer?”
+I thought he was putting me on.
 He wasn’t.
 His subsequent conversation was equally peppered with similar outbursts.
 I didn’t know about Tourette’s Syndrome, coming across the term only in later years.
 And I didn’t know how to tell him that the station would never hire him.

-Mike O’Donnell asked me about Joseph before the audition; my name had been given as a reference.
+Mike O’Donnell asked me about Joseph before his audition; my name had been given as a reference.
 I told Mike about the spontaneous outbursts.
 The audition took place anyway.
 Afterwards, Mike said that, as long as the mike was open, everything sounded fine, there was never a pause, never an obscene word.
 But of course, WFLN couldn’t take the chance.

 Back when I took over the morning show, a classmate of mine from Temple, Steve Yedenock, had joined the staff to take over my previous shift.
-He too had been alerted that a returning veteran could take back his job.
+He, too, had been alerted that a returning veteran could take back his job.